The 5 Phases of Project Management

 4. Performance & control

-At the project performance and control phase, the project leader has to monitor the progress and quality of the project taking into account various aspects.
+At the project performance and control phase, the project leader has to engage in project monitoring by tracking and reviewing project performance, measuring progress against key performance indicators, and taking corrective action when necessary to ensure project success.
 The driving questions at this phase should be:

 • Are the project targets being met?